-Amazon are okay with you using either.
+Amazon is okay with you using either.
 If you choose manufacturer barcode then this is what Amazon refers to as co-mingled inventory.

 Co-mingled inventory can be a problem because this means that Amazon has no record of what inventory is yours and which is potentially another seller's because you all sent it in with the same universal UPC barcode on it.